 Betta fish are some of the most popular fish in the world.
-People love to watch them swim around in their tanks, and there is something about their bright colors just captivates people.
+People love to watch them swim around in their tanks, and there is something about their bright colors that just captivates people.

 When it comes to lighting the betta tank, people want to know, do Betta fish like colored lights?
 This is a question that many people have, and the answer is not always clear.

 In this comprehensive guide to lighting for betta fish, we will answer whether or not bettas like colored lights, and if so, what color is best for them?
 We will also explore all of the different aspects of lighting and how it affects bettas.

 In addition, we will discuss different types of lighting and when they should be used.
 So if you’re looking to buy a new light for your betta tank or just want to better understand their needs, read on!